panva/openid-client/README.md

 Filip Skokan has [certified][openid-certified-link] that [openid-client][npm-url]
 conforms to the following profiles of the OpenID Connect™ protocol

-- RP Basic, Implicit, Hybrid, Config, Dynamic, and Form Post
+- Basic, Implicit, Hybrid, Config, Dynamic, and Form Post RP
-- RP FAPI R/W MTLS and Private Key
+- FAPI 1.0 Advanced RP

 ## Sponsor